jtl-software/connector-documentation/plugins/introduction.rst

 Another programming paradigm which is used is Dependency Injection.
 It allows the automatically loading of all plugins by the Connector-Core.

-By using the above mentioned principles the plugin ist decoupled from the actual endpoint implementation.
+By using the above mentioned principles the plugin ist decoupled from the actual :doc:`Endpoint </glossary/endpoint>` implementation.
 Nevertheless you have access to all by the :doc:`JTL-Wawi </glossary/jtl-wawi>` transferred information.